Futsch1/medTimer/doc/UseCases.md

 Reminders can be automatically repeated after a certain delay for a specific number of times.
 This feature can be enabled via the settings menu via `Repeat reminders`.

+## Doses that shall be taken at a specific time after the previous dose (following doses)

+If you have a medicine that requires a dose to be taken at a specific time after the previous dose, you can create a reminder to notify at a specific time after the previous dose was marked taken or skipped.
+This can be done in the `Advanced settings` of the medicine.
+Use the button `Add reminder for following dose` to add a reminder for the following dose.
+Set the dosage and the delay.

+Following doses can overlap into the next day, but are constrained to a maximum delay of 24 hours.
+It is also possible to chain following doses by entering the `Advanced settings` of a following dose and adding another following dose from there.

+However, these chained following doses need one dose at a specific time to start the chain.
+It is still possible to implement a continuous interval scheme by using one dummy timed reminder that starts the dosing scheme for the day.
+This reminder can then be marked taken when the last dose of the past day's chain was taken.

+So consider the following setup:

+1. Dummy reminder at like 08:00, dose 0
+2. Reminder following 1.
+8:00 later
+3. Reminder following 2.
+8:00 later
+4. Reminder following 3.
+8:00 later

+So imagine you would mark the dummy reminder as taken at 08:30, the first following reminder will be active at 16:30, the second following reminder will be active at 00:30 and the third following reminder will be active at 08:30 on the next day.
+As soon as you took this last dose, mark the dummy reminder as taken, which will restart the chain.